Versoblanco/syllabicator/README.md

 - The text is read from left to right
 - You cannot know word's previous syllables.

-The code must contain a function called <code>len_syllable(word)</code> that takes a sequence of Unicode charachters and returns the first syllable lenght, that is, the index of the first letter from second syllable.
+The code must contain a function called <code>len_syllable(word)</code> that takes a sequence of Unicode characters and returns the first syllable lenght, that is, the index of the first letter from second syllable.